vertexproject/synapse/docs/performance.rst

 A Note on Comparisons
 ---------------------
-When comparing these numbers to bench marks published by various big data systems such as hadoop and elastic search, it is very important to keep in mind the fundamental difference between a knowledge system like a synapse cortex versus a simple indexer such as elastic search.
+When comparing these numbers to benchmarks published by various big data systems such as Hadoop and Elastic Search, it is very important to keep in mind the fundamental difference between a knowledge system like a synapse cortex versus a simple indexer such as Elastic Search.
 A knowledge system is required to deconflict all new data against what is already known.
 This means for each new node added to the hypergraph, it must atomically determine if that node already exists so there is only ever one node which represents a particular thing.
 While many big data